google/codeworld/web/help/GuideUnit5.md

               91 + 92 + 93 + 94 + 95 + 96 + 97 + 98 + 99 + 100

 If you try this, you get the right answer: 5050.
-But although the computer itself did the computation in the blink of an eye, Gauss would have been before we could even write all that code!
+But although the computer itself did the computation in the blink of an eye, Gauss would have been done before we could even write all that code!
 And it gets worse: if you want to know the numbers up to 1000, Gauss can use his same trick to find 500 pairs, each adding to 1001, and get 500500.
 But we'd have to write a program 10 times as long!